-Accusations of 'Frat House' Behavior Trail 'LA Times' Publisher's Career
+Accusations Of 'Frat House' Behavior Trail 'LA Times' Publisher's Career

 It is not clear how much Tronc knew of the allegations against Levinsohn in the sexual harassment lawsuits or of the accounts of his behavior at Yahoo and at Guggenheim over the entertainment magazines.

-Levinsohn was well known to Michael Ferro, the chairman and controlling owner of Tronc, as well as others at the company.
+Levinsohn was well-known to Michael Ferro, the chairman and controlling owner of Tronc, as well as others at the company.

 Levinsohn had joined the board of directors of its corporate predecessor, Tribune, in 2012 and remains on the board of Tribune Media, the television and entertainment part of the company.